The One Must-Eat Food in Every State

 Tucker's Onion Burgers (address and info)

-If there’s one thing Oklahoma is known for, it’s being home to Chuck Norris, Brad Pitt, AND web video star Kaitlin Witcher.
+If there’s one thing Oklahoma is known for, it’s being home to Chuck Norris, Brad Pitt, AND Food Network star Ree Drummond, aka the Pioneer Woman.
 But if there’s another thing, it’s the onion burger.
 Essentially created during the Depression because onions were cheaper than meat, the onions cook in with the beef on the griddle and make everything taste fantastic.
 And the best place in the state to get said onion burger is Tucker’s.
 But be smart and make it a double.

 Oregon: Tuna mignon